 - Anterior margin

 The body of the pancreas without any particular border changes into the tail of the pancreas.
-The same as the body, also the tail of the pancreas has a triangular form with the same three surfaces and three margins.
+Like the body, the tail of the pancreas also has a triangular shape with the same three surfaces and three margins.
 The tail ends at the level of the tenth rib.
 The tail of the pancreas lies between the layers of the splenorenal ligament.
-The organs surrounding the tail are the same as for the body of the pancreas.
+The same organs that surround the body of the pancreas mostly surround the tail.

-From the frontal side, there are the stomach and the transverse mesocolon.
-Behind the tail of the pancreas lies the abdominal aorta, the coeliac plexus, the splenic vein, and the left kidney.
-Below it sits the duodenojejunal flexure, the jejunum loops, the left colic flexure.
-The splenic artery passes its superior margin, and next to the anterior margin lies the transverse mesocolon.
-Laterally to the tail lies the hilum of the spleen.
+From the anterior side, there is the stomach and the transverse mesocolon.
+Behind the tail of the pancreas lies the abdominal aorta, celiac plexus, splenic vein, and left kidney.
+Inferiorly, sits the duodenojejunal flexure, jejunum loops, and left colic flexure.
+The splenic artery passes along its superior margin, and next to the anterior margin lies the transverse mesocolon.
+Laterally to the tail of the pancreas lies the hilum of the spleen.

 The pancreas is an organ rich in blood supply.
-As the pancreas is both an endocrine and exocrine organ, the innervation for both functional parts differs.
+As the pancreas consists of both endocrine and exocrine glands, the innervation for both functional parts differs.

-The vessels in the pancreas originate from the coeliac artery and superior mesenteric artery.
-The splenic artery and its branches supply the pancreas.
-The splenic artery branches from the coeliac artery and runs along the top of the pancreas.
-The splenic artery supplies the left part of the body and the tail of the pancreas via its pancreatic branches.
-The biggest branch is called the grater pancreatic artery.
+The arterial blood supply of the pancreas is provided by vessels that originate from the celiac trunk and superior mesenteric artery.
+The celiac trunk gives rise to the splenic artery, which runs along the superior margin of the pancreas.
+This artery gives branches that supply the left part of the body and the tail of the pancreas.
+The most prominent pancreatic branch of the splenic artery is called the grater pancreatic artery.

-The head of the pancreas is supplied by the superior and inferior pancreaticoduodenal arteries that run along the posterior and anterior surfaces of the head of the pancreas.
-These two arteries are branches of the gastroduodenal artery (from the coeliac trunk) and superior mesenteric arteries, accordingly.
+The head of the pancreas is supplied by the superior and inferior pancreaticoduodenal arteries.
+They run along the posterior and anterior surfaces of the head of the pancreas.
+The superior and inferior pancreaticoduodenal arteries are branches of the gastroduodenal artery (a branch of the common hepatic artery that arises from the celiac trunk) and superior mesenteric artery, respectively.
 The pancreaticoduodenal arteries join to form an anastomosis in the middle.

-Venous drainage of the body and the tail of the pancreas is provided by the splenic vein.
-The head of the pancreas drains into the pancreaticoduodenal veins that change into the superior mesenteric and portal veins.
+The venous blood from the body and tail of the pancreas is collected by the splenic vein.
+The head of the pancreas is drained by the pancreaticoduodenal veins that accompany the superior and inferior pancreaticoduodenal arteries and typically flow into the superior mesenteric vein and portal vein.

 The pancreas receives its involuntary innervation from the autonomic nervous system.
-The sympathetic innervation rises from the greater and lesser splanchnic nerves originating from the T5-T12 level of the spinal cord.
-Its parasympathetic innervation comes from the vagus nerve, the tenth cranial nerve.
+The sympathetic innervation arises from the greater and lesser splanchnic nerves that originate from the T5 - T12 spinal cord segments.
+Its parasympathetic innervation comes from the vagus nerve (CN X), the tenth cranial nerve.
 Both parasympathetic and sympathetic fibers continue to the celiac ganglion and superior mesenteric plexus.